 Assemblymember Al Muratsuchi is a former prosecutor and Deputy Attorney General with the California Department of Justice and a former Torrance School Board member.
 He has lived in the South Bay for almost 25 years with his wife and daughter, who attends a local public school.
 Assemblymember Al Muratsuchi currently represents the communities of the South Bay in California's 66th Assembly District.

 As a former Torrance School Board member, Al champions for increased funding for our schools and for effective programs for at-risk youth.

-With the California Department of Justice, Al prosecutes consumer fraud and holds corporations accountable.
-He previously served as a criminal prosecutor with the L.A.
-County District Attorney’s office, where he cracked down on sexual predators, illegal drugs, and other crimes.
+With the California Department of Justice, Al prosecuted consumer fraud and held corporations accountable.
+He also previously served as a criminal prosecutor with the L.A.
+County District Attorney’s office, where he cracked down on sexual predators, illegal drugs, criminal gangs and other crimes.

 Muratsuchi also received the Legislator of the Year Award from the Alliance of Automobile Manufacturers and the Global Automakers for his support for California's clean vehicle industry.

 As Chairman of the Assembly Budget Subcommittee on Education Finance, Muratsuchi helped restore over $10 billion in funding for our schools, community colleges, and universities, while balancing the state budget and strengthening the rainy day reserve.

 Muratsuchi also fought to save career technical education programs, like the Southern California Regional Occupational Center.
 For his work, Muratsuchi received the Shining Star Award from the Southern California Regional Occupational Center.